Allan Carswell: Life and career

 launched in 2007, which will use lidar to measure dust particles in the air on Mars.

+Carswell died on March 29, 2026, at the age of 92.

+Honours

 Carswell was elected a Fellow of the Royal Society of Canada in 1984.

-In 2006 Carswell was honoured with the John H. Chapman Award of Excellence by the Canadian Space Agency (CSA) for his significant achievements and lifelong dedication to space science and development in Canada.
-Dr. Carswell became a Member of the Order of Canada in 2005.
+In 2006 he was honoured with the John H. Chapman Award of Excellence by the Canadian Space Agency (CSA) for his significant achievements and lifelong dedication to space science and development in Canada.
+He became a Member of the Order of Canada in 2005.

-Carswell continues to actively participate in both Optech and the development of lidar technologies.

 The Allan I. Carswell Observatory is named after him.